defshef/defshef-blackjack/README.md

 * `stand` Stop taking cards, move to dealer stage
 * `play-dealer` The dealer takes cards until they have 17 or more, move to the done stage

+It will also be useful to write a function which accepts a game in the done stage, and tells us whether the dealer or the player won (or if it was a draw).
+Here are some sceanarios to check:

+* dealer 18, player 17 = dealer wins
+* player 19, dealer 18 = player wins
+* player 18, dealer 18 = draw
+* player 15, dealer 25 = player wins
+* player 22, dealer 17 = dealer wins
+* player 22, dealer 22 = dealer wins
+* player blackjack, dealer 21 = player wins
+* player 21, dealer blackjack = dealer wins
+* player blackjack, dealer blackjack = draw

 ### Display the game

 Now that we have a representation of the underlying data of the game, it'd be nice to show something to our would-be player.